willtheorangeguy/MSFT-Learn/README.md

-# MSFT-Learn
+# MSFT Learn

-Code from Microsoft's Learn Pathways, mainly used to complete the requirements of their Student Ambassador program.
+Code from [Microsoft's Learn Pathways]([url](https://learn.microsoft.com/en-ca/)) mainly used to complete the requirements of their Student Ambassador program.